sdurighello/taogate-meanjs-app/README.md

 This process allows the periodic reporting of the delivery status of each project at each gate.
 Each project status document should report the period it refers to and a standardized status indicator (e.g. red/amber/green) with a status comment.
-Detailed status information should include: o Standardized status areas, with status indicator and status comment, to provide a higher level of granularity to the report o Status about the current achievement of the expected gate outcomes o New estimate values for any gate performance as applicable Similarly to the project status, portfolio status documents should be used to report the sta- tus at portfolio level.
+Detailed status information should include:
+* Standardized status areas, with status indicator and status comment, to provide a higher level of granularity to the report
+* Status about the current achievement of the expected gate outcomes
+* New estimate values for any gate performance as applicable Similarly to the project status, portfolio status documents should be used to report the sta- tus at portfolio level.